Science and technology in Israel: Pharmaceutical sciences

 Teva Pharmaceutical Industries, headquartered in Petah Tikva, Israel, is the largest generic drug manufacturer in the world and one of the 20 largest pharmaceutical companies worldwide.
 It specializes in generic drugs and active pharmaceutical ingredients and has developed proprietary pharmaceuticals such as Copaxone and Laquinimod for the treatment of multiple sclerosis, and Rasagiline for the treatment of Parkinson's disease.

 Quantum technology

-Quantum Computing Center

-The world's first Quantum computing center, located in Tel Aviv, which has several different quantum computers able to hold different quibit modalities was opened in the university of Tel Aviv in June 2024.
+In June 2024, the world's first quantum computing center, which has several different quantum computers able to hold different quibit modalities, was opened at Tel Aviv University.

+In July 2026, the Israel Innovation Authority announced a NIS 100 million program to establish a national quantum computing research and development infrastructure.
+The program aims to enable Israeli researchers and companies to have access to advanced quantum computing capabilities as well as to support research, testing, and the development of quantum technologies.

+Artificial intelligence

+Israel has seen rapid growth in generative AI companies such as Bria, which develops ethically sourced and controllable image-generation models, Lightricks, known for creative-AI tools and its multimodal generative model Ltx-2, and Decart, which builds foundational AI models for enterprise and operational use cases.

-Science and Technology newspapers in Israel
+Science and technology newspapers in Israel

 NoCamels and CTech are among several Israeli online websites that focus on Israeli innovation, science and technology.

 Nobel Prize laureates

 Six Israelis have won the Nobel Prize for Chemistry.
 In 2004, biologists Avram Hershko and Aaron Ciechanover of the Technion – Israel Institute of Technology were two of the three winners of the prize, for the discovery of ubiquitin-mediated protein degradation.
 In 2009, Ada Yonath was a co-winner of the prize for her studies of the structure and function of the ribosome.
 She is the first Israeli woman to win a Nobel Prize.
 Michael Levitt and Arieh Warshel received the Nobel Prize in Chemistry in 2013 for the development of multiscale models for complex chemical systems.

 Additionally, 1958 Medicine laureate Joshua Lederberg was born to Israeli Jewish parents, and 2004 Physics laureate David Gross grew up partly in Israel, where he obtained his undergraduate degree.
 In the social sciences, the Nobel Prize for Economics was awarded to Daniel Kahneman in 2002, to Robert Aumann of the Hebrew University in 2005, and to Joshua Angrist in 2021.